 Rehearse

-There’s a lot to be said for rehearsing a conversation before you have it.
-Rehearse the conversation over in your mind, or even place a cushion on a chair and imagine you are talking to the person.
 As you rehearse, you’ll be able to spot areas where your message needs to be made more clear.
 It will also highlight areas where your fears and worries are based on past issues rather than current ones so that you can separate these out in your mind.

-If you are going to be speaking on the phone, write a list of the main points you want to make.
+If you're going to be speaking on the phone, write a list of the main points you want to make.
 Keep that list by you so that you can refer to it if emotions are running high.
 This will help you remain calm and focused on the issue at hand.

 Be Kind and Empathise